 Bottom Line: CLA can possibly help improve components of the immune system, resulting in speedier recovery from injuries.

 CLA is not always considered an essential nutrient, as most people take it to help lose weight.
 However, it can have some important health benefits that go beyond fat loss, such as preventing cancer and improving heart health.
-Hopefully the benefits listed above encourage you to start finding ways to increase your daily CLA intake.
+Hopefully, the benefits listed above encourage you to start finding ways to increase your daily CLA intake.
+Finding an effective supplement is also an ideal way to include it into your daily diet.
+There are many CLA supplements on the market, so it is important to look for one made by a reputable manufacturer.
+One such manufacturer is Research Verified.
+To read a Research Verified review, click here.